TauferLab/ANACIN-X/README.md

 ## **Running ANACIN-X**:

-ANACIN-X must be run along with another application.
+ANACIN-X must be run alongside another application.
 There are 2 categories of this.
 * Firstly, for demonstration purposes, ANACIN-X comes packaged with 3 non-deterministic benchmark applications to analyze.
 These benchmark applications are accompanied by automation scripts to simplify the process of running ANACIN-X with them.
 See the section below for options.
 * Secondly, for running ANACIN-X with an external application (e.g., a user defined communication pattern such as MiniAMR or MCB Grid), we will describe the procedure for running the ANACIN-X framework.